Freak and Novelty Performer Advertising

 Florida's Hulett Pest Control continues to utilize identical twin dwarf brothers, John Rice (1951 – 2005) and Greg Rice (1951- ), in various commercials and infomercials.
 Until the death of John Rice on November 5, 2005, the two held the world record for being the shortest living twins, standing only 2 ft 10 in tall. https://www.bugs.com/more/tv-spots.php

-Considered "cute" and harmless, the figure of the Midget performer show in ads could be seen as emasculating, disdainful, and even derogatory.
-Nonetheless, these ads drew the consumers' eyes to the spokesperson, and by extension to the product, and additionally allowed many performers to make a good living outside the world of the sideshow.
+Considered "cute" and harmless, the figure of the Midget performer featured in ads could either be emasculating or empowering.
+Either way, these ads drew the consumers' eyes to the spokesperson, and by extension to the product, and additionally allowed many performers to make a good living outside the world of the sideshow.

 Though Midget performers were most commonly used to advertise or act as spokesmen for commercial products, companies also utilized Giants, Fat Men (and Women), and others.